Subspace tracking for independent phase noise source separation in frequency combs: Theoretical framework

 Employing Pseudo-Moore inverse, Eq.~(\ref{eq:pseudoInverse}), the following projection matrix, $\mathbf{G}$, is obtained:

-Finally, each independent phase noise contribution in Eq.~(\ref{eq:elastic tape model}) could originate from a sum of different phase noise sources, i.e.~$\phi^{s_1}_k = \phi^{s_{11}}_k + \phi^{s_{12}}_k+...+$.
-For that particular case, only the sum of them, $phi^{s_1}_k$, can estimated due to the linear dependence.
+Finally, common mode and repetition rate phase noise could originate from a sum of different phase noise sources, i.e.~$\phi^{s_1}_k = \phi^{s_{11}}_k + \phi^{s_{12}}_k+...+$.
+For that particular case, only the sum of them, $\phi^{s_1}_k$, can estimated due to the linear dependence.

 In many practical cases, the exact size and coefficients of the generation matrix $\mathbf{H}$ are unknown.
-In that particular case, given the phase noise vector $\mathbold{\phi}_k$, finding the projection matrix $\mathbf{G}$ can be formulated in terms of the minimization of the average reconstruction error, $J(\mathbf{\tilde{G}})$, defined as \cite{murphy2013machine}:
+In that particular case, given the phase noise vector $\bm{\phi}_k$, finding the projection matrix $\mathbf{G}$ can be formulated in terms of the minimization of the average reconstruction error, $J(\mathbf{\tilde{G}})$, defined as \cite{murphy2013machine}:

 where $\mathbf{\tilde{G}}$ are trial projection matrices over which the optimization performed.
 The average reconstruction error is defined as: